St Buryan: Culture

 Like much of the rest of Cornwall, St Buryan has many strong cultural traditions.
 The first Cornish Gorsedd (Gorseth Kernow) in over one thousand years was held in the parish in the stone circle at Boscawen-Un on 21 September 1928.
 The procession, guided by the bards of the Welsh Gorsedd and with speeches mostly in Cornish was aimed at promoting Cornish culture and literature.
 The modern Gorsedd has subsequently been held nine times in the parish including on the fiftieth anniversary, both at Boscawen-Un and at The Merry Maidens stone circle.
 There is also a regular Eisteddfod held in the village.

 St Buryan is the home of a wisewoman, Cassandra Latham.
 In 1996 Cassandra Latham was appointed as the first-ever Pagan contact for hospital patients.
 Within one year she was having so many requests for her services that she became a self-employed "witch" and was no longer financially supported by the government.

 The feast of St Buriana is celebrated on the Sunday nearest to 13 May (although the saint's official day is 1 May) consisting of fancy dress and competitions for the children of the village and usually other entertainments later in the evening.
 In the summer there are also several other festivals, including the agricultural preservation rally in which vintage tractor, farm equipment, rare breed animals and threshing demonstrations are shown as well as some vintage cars and traction engines.
 This is currently being hosted at Trevorgans Farm and is traditionally held on the last Saturday of July.

 St Buryan is twinned with Calan in Morbihan, Brittany.

 The local community radio station is Coast FM (formerly Penwith Radio), which broadcasts on 96.5 and 97.2 FM.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes were held in St Buryan in the 1800s.